Ecommerce vs Social Commerce: Understanding How Social Platforms Are Reshaping Online Retail

 Summary

 Ecommerce encompasses all commercial transactions conducted online—from traditional retail websites to marketplace platforms, mobile apps, and beyond.
+According to the U.S. Census Bureau 2025, e-commerce accounted for 15.8% of total U.S. retail sales in Q3 2025 (not seasonally adjusted).
 As digital shopping has evolved, social commerce has emerged as a specialized subset of ecommerce, referring specifically to transactions influenced by or occurring directly within social media platforms.
 Rather than viewing these as competing channels, retail media marketers should recognize social commerce as a powerful extension of the broader ecommerce ecosystem—one that’s rapidly transforming how consumers discover and purchase products.

 Social commerce isn’t a singular concept but encompasses two distinct yet interconnected dynamics that retail media marketers need to understand: